IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > promote  education  and  support  for  the  goals  of  the Convention throughout the education system and in the community CEDAW GR 28 - p.36

-> Fosters  wide  knowledge  about  and  support  for  its  obligations  under  the Convention (promote);  DECAW
+> Fosters  wide  knowledge  about  and  support  for  its  obligations  under  the Convention (promote);  CEDAW GR 28 - p.37

 #### Public education and  Awareness raising